SuperMaZingCoder/TableIt/README.md

 ## <span style="color:#22b6e3">Future Goals</span>
 I don't have lots of plans but some things that would definitely be worth considering are:
 * Adding an option for the elements in the table to be centered
-* Adding an option to choose whether the colors are on the top, side, or both - I am currently working on this
+* Adding an option to choose whether the colors are on the top, side, or both
+* Adding default colors so that you don't have to choose RGB values (defaults like red, shades of blue and green, orange and yellow, etc.)

 ## Accomplished Goals
 These are goals that I preiously had which I achieved: